 Malware, viruses, and more

-A computer that is infected with malware or a virus can slow down very quickly.
+A computer that is infected with malware or a virus can slow down very quickly, necessitating effective malware removal.
 These issues can seemingly come out of nowhere and are sometimes very difficult to troubleshoot.
-If a computer is slowing down significantly after showing no warning signs before, this could mean it is infected with something serious.
+If a computer is slowing down significantly after showing no warning signs before, this could mean it is infected with something serious, and immediate malware removal steps should be considered.

 How to Make a Computer Fast Again